Do you have authority issues?

 - I show up in a radically different way.

-(Now of course: I don't do this perfectly and don't expect myself to.
-I live by the mantra: Progress, not perfection.)
+Now of course I don’t do this perfectly, nor do I expect myself to do it perfectly.
+I live by the mantra progress not perfection.

 - Where do you lose your power by exerting force over others?